goschtl/zope/zc.recipe.deployment/branches/aaron-nonroot/src/zc/recipe/deployment/README.txt

 Using the deployment recipe is pretty simple.
-Just specify a deployment name, specified via the part name, and a deployment user.
+Jusr specify a deployment name, specified via the part name, and a deployment user.

 Let's add a deployment to a sample buildout:

-    >>> buildout = setupBuildout(sample_buildout, 'buildout.cfg',
+    >>> write('buildout.cfg',
     ... '''
     ... [buildout]
     ... parts = foo